 Last year, the EU Council changed the law to allow member states to reduce the rate of VAT on ebooks and other digital publications.
 Many countries have made this change, including Belgium, France, Iceland, Ireland, Italy, Portugal and Malta.
 However, the UK continues to levy a 20% tax on learning.

-160 MPs back the campaign to Axe the Reading Tax, along with a growing number of charities and authors, including Stephen Fry.
+160 parliamentarians (MPs and Peers) back the campaign to Axe the Reading Tax, along with a growing number of charities and authors, including Stephen Fry